One of the most common problems I’ve had to deal with is leaks due to wear and tear in the drainage pipes on the panoramic sunroof.

 11 – Remove rear cover (trunk)

-Remove the plastic plungers with a special tool type T10236 or with pliers on both sides of the plastic part.
+Remove the plastic plungers using a special tool such as T10236 or pliers on either side of the plastic part.

-Then remove the plastic part from the metal hoops and pull it upwards.
+Then release the plastic part from the metal hoops and pull it upwards.

 12 – Remove side covers (trunk)